Skip to main content

 Employment Opportunities

 The United States Attorney's Office for the Southern District of West Virginia has approximately 70 employees.
-These employees consist of the United States Attorney, 34 Assistant United States Attorneys, with the remainder being support staff.
-The support staff includes legal assistants, paralegals, investigative, administrative and technical.
+These employees consist of the United States Attorney and 34 Assistant United States Attorneys, with the remainder being support staff.
+The support staff includes legal assistants, paralegals, and investigative, administrative and technical personnel.
 The office employs college students on a part-time basis and summer law clerks.
 The majority of the staff is assigned to the headquarters located in downtown Charleston, while small branch office locations in Beckley and Huntington employ a total of 10 employees.

 Vacancies